 Verse 1: Tae fûr dôs lastris di piere compagnis di chês di prime e anìn sù su la mont: carve two tablets of stone identical to the ones from before and go up on the mount.
 Chês di prime (the ones from before) refers to the first pair of tablets that Moses smashed at the foot of the mountain when he saw the molten calf and dancing of the people (see Esodo 32:19, where the expression used was parâ a tocs, meaning to smash, to shatter).
 The Lord continues: o tornarai a scrivi su lis lastris (I shall write again on the tablets) lis peraulis che a jerin su lis lastris di prime (the words that were on the tablets from before), che tu tu lis âs spacadis (which you shattered).
 Both parâ a tocs (literally, to send into bits) and spacâ can be taken as meaning to smash, to shatter.

 Verse 2: Tegniti pront a buinore: be ready in the morning; be ready by morning.
-Denant dì: early.
+Denant dì: in the early morning.
 Spietimi li: wait for me there.
 La spice de mont: the top of the mountain.
 Where English says to wait for, Friulian says spietâ without a preposition: spietimi (wait for me); that is, do not include the preposition par (for) as in English.

 Verse 3: Nol à di vignî sù nissun cun te: nobody must come up with you.
 In dute la mont no à di fâsi viodi anime vive: not a living soul must be seen anywhere on the mountain.
 If viodi means to see, then fâ viodi is to make seen, and the reflexive fâsi viodi is to make oneself seen; the sense, however, of fâsi viodi is to be visible, to be seen.
 You find in this verse the expression vê di, meaning must, to have to; note that nol à di is masculine in form (its subject is nissun), whereas no à di is feminine (its subject is anime vive).
 Review: Present indicative of vê.
 Passâ denant di cheste mont: to pass before this mountain.

-Verse 4: Jevât denant dì: (having) arisen early.
+Verse 4: Jevât denant dì: having arisen in the early morning.

 Vocabulary: vignî jù (to come down), il nûl (cloud), fermâsi (to halt, to come to a standstill), clamâ (to call), berlâ (to proclaim, to call out), bon (good; see notes at verse 6), cence fin (endlessly, without end), stentâ a fâ (to struggle to do, to find difficult to do), inrabiâsi (to become angry), plen di (full of), il boncûr (mercy, grace), fedêl (faithful, loyal), mantignî (to maintain, to keep), il bonvolê (goodwill), un miâr (about a thousand), sapuartâ (to endure; also sopuartâ), il fal (transgression, offence, error), la tristerie (wickedness, iniquity), il pecjât (sin), lassâ (to allow, to permit), fâle francje (to get away with it), cjastiâ (to punish), il pari (father), il fi (son), il nevôt (grandson), fint a (as far as), tierç (third), cuart (fourth), la gjenerazion (generation).